-- Yvette will then create a high-level research plan, and will indicate what the first phase of the research could be.
-This plan includes suggestions for the type of research that is needed to solve your problems and for the goals of the first phase.
+- Yvette will then create a proposal, and will indicate what the first phase of the research could be.
+This proposal includes suggestions for the type of research that is needed to solve your problems and for the goals of the first phase.
 A quote will be given for the first phase, including a suggested authorization for the maximum number of hours to be spent on the first phase.

 - Once you authorize to spend a maximum number of hours, you will be asked to pay a 25% retainer and Yvette will then schedule your project.
 At the end of the phase, you will receive a report with an explanation of the findings and scans and abstracts of any original records consulted during the research.

 Why hire a professional genealogist?

 There are several reasons why you should consider hiring Yvette to help you with your Dutch roots:

 - Yvette has over 25 years of experience in Dutch genealogy.
 She has done research in all the provinces, in all the major types of sources covering a time period from the late Middle ages until the present day.

 - Yvette knows how to use online sources very efficiently.
 She’s given lectures about internet genealogy since she was 18 years old and wrote a successful book on that topic.

 Using online information effectively will dramatically reduce the hours needed to answer your questions.
 In some cases your question can be answered by online sources, otherwise online information can help to prepare a visit to the archives so those visits will be more productive.